aau-claaudia/hpc/docs/mistral/guides/ai-studio/tokens-and-seats.md

 Logging this per call allows you to estimate the total cost of a workflow before running it at full scale.

----

-## Token Budget and Project Quotas at AAU
+## Token budget and quotas at AAU

-At AAU, API access is tied to an approved project workspace.
-Each workspace operates against a token budget agreed with us as part of the application process.
+At AAU, API access is tied to a dedicated workspace.
+Each AI Studio workspace has a **standard monthly usage quota**.
+We can adjust the monthly quota depending on demand.
+See the [Terms and Conditions](/mistral/terms-and-conditions/#15-fair-usage).

 ### How to check your remaining budget